QuickSwap/quickswap-docs/versioned_docs/version-V2/concepts/01-protocol-overview/03-smart-contracts.md

 [Source code](https://github.com/Uniswap/uniswap-v2-periphery)

 The periphery is a constellation of smart contracts designed to support domain-specific interactions with the core.
-Because of Uniswap's permissionless nature, the contracts described below have no special privileges, and are in fact only a small subset of the universe of possible periphery-like contracts.
-However, they are useful examples of how to safely and efficiently interact with Uniswap V2.
+Because of Quickswap's permissionless nature, the contracts described below have no special privileges, and are in fact only a small subset of the universe of possible periphery-like contracts.
+However, they are useful examples of how to safely and efficiently interact with Quickswap V2.

 ## Library